 What's The White Stuff On My Terra-Cotta Pots?

 The mystery explained.
-What is that white stuff on my Terra-Cotta pot? and how do I remove it?
+What is the White Residue on Terra-Cotta Pots and How to Remove it?

-Place the empty pot in your kitchen sink or bathtub and plug the drainage hole.
+Place the empty pot in your sink or bathtub and plug the drainage hole.

-Once you have soaked them for the full 30 minutes rinse them out with lukewarm water.
-Begin scrubbing the inside and outside of the pot with soap until the residue starts coming off.
-This can take about two minutes or so depending on how much build-up there is.
+Rinse the pot with lukewarm water and begin scrubbing the inside and outside of the pot with soap until the residue starts coming off.
+This can take about two minutes or so depending on how much buildup there is.

-Give the pots a final rinse with lukewarm water, then pat dry with a towel.
+Rinse the pot with lukewarm water again, then pat dry with a towel.

-The best way to really get a hold on this (as this will happen again) is use a dry sponge and gently scrub the pot when its dry.
-This should help break up the white build up until you are ready to clean it again.
-Another way is to use distilled water.
+However, the simplest way to really prevent white residue buildup on Terra-Cotta pots is through regular maintenance.
+Use a dry sponge to gently scrub the pot when it's dry, which can help break up the white buildup until you are ready to clean it again.